dbogle22/iron-man/README.md

 ```

 Then navigate in your browser to http://localhost:5000.

-The polymer code is just the polymer starting code you can get by running
+This code is based off of the polymer starter kit.

-`polymer init starter-kit`

-using the polymer tools.
 More info on this starter kit can be found at the [polymer website](https://www.polymer-project.org/1.0/start/toolbox/set-up)